coala/coala/docs/Developers/Profile_Bears.rst

 If no any directory specified, profiled files will be saved to current working directory.
 If the specified directory does not exist it will be created.
-If the specified path points to an already existing file a error is raised.
+If the specified path points to an already existing file an error is raised.

-Profiled files will get overwritten, if specified directory already had a profiled data files in it.
+Profiled files will get overwritten if specified directory already had a profiled data files in it.

 .. note::